Team-RoboTO/CV_AI-Navigation/src/armor_tracker/README.md

 - $r$: Radius (Distance from center to armor).

 ### Workflow
-1.  **Input**: Receives 3D positions of detected armors from the vision system.
+1.  **Input**: Receives 2D bounding boxes from the vision system and solves PnP to get 3D positions.
 2.  **Predict**: Uses the kinematic model to predict where the armors will be (accounting for rotation).
 3.  **Update**:
     -   If an armor is matched, update the state using the EKF.